Matroska-Org/infrastructure/website/downloads/mkclean.md

 ## License

-The program is licensed with the BSD license.
+The program is licensed with the BSD-3-Clause license.
 So you can modify it in any way you want.
 However we ask that you generously give back your enhancements to the community if you think it can help.

-mkclean depends on both libebml2 (BSD license) and libmatroska2 (BSD license), which relies on the Core-C (BSD license) Project, which adds a low level object based API on top of the ANSI C language.
+mkclean depends on both libebml2 (BSD-3-Clause license) and libmatroska2 (BSD-3-Clause
+license), which relies on the Core-C (BSD-3-Clause license) Project, which adds a low level object based API on top of the ANSI C language.

 mkclean can be built with minilzo support which is GPL.
 In that case the